dnvgl/CodeGuardian/dotnet.code.review.instructions.md

 ---

-## 10. Output Format (Authoritative – DO NOT CHANGE)
+## 10. Output Format (Authoritative â€“ DO NOT CHANGE)

-When generating review results, present them in a **human‑readable, preview‑style structure** grouped by severity (High → Medium → Low).
+When generating review results, present them in a **humanâ€‘readable, previewâ€‘style structure** grouped by severity (High â†’ Medium â†’ Low).
 Leave one blank line between sections.

 ### High Issues